 2. Customer Due Diligence (CDD)

-Here, financial institutions evaluate the customer’s financial background and risk level.
-This involves assessing the nature of their business relationship, verifying the origin of funds, profiling customers based on potential risk exposure, conducting enhanced due diligence (EDD) for high-risk cases, and carrying out background checks to rule out links to fraud or money laundering.
+Financial institutions evaluate the customer's financial background and risk level.
+This involves assessing the nature of their business relationship, verifying the origin of funds, profiling customers based on potential risk exposure, conducting Enhanced Due Diligence (EDD) for high-risk cases, and carrying out background checks to rule out links to fraud or money laundering.

 3. Ongoing Monitoring

 KYC does not end once the account is activated.
-Constant monitoring is equally vital.
 Institutions track transactions for unusual activities, recognise irregular patterns, update customer profiles regularly, and rely on automated alert systems integrated with compliance tools.
-This proactive approach helps identify risks early and ensures adherence to anti-money laundering regulations.
+This proactive approach helps identify risks early and ensures adherence to AML regulations.

 KYC needs to be updated periodically to keep your account active.
-Many financial platforms have strict compliance rules, and failing to refresh your KYC on time may even result in your account being blocked.
+Many financial platforms have strict compliance rules, and failing to refresh your KYC on time may result in your account being restricted or, in some cases, closed.

-Tip: Always keep your documents updated and enable notifications on your banking or fintech app so you don’t miss reminders for KYC renewal.
+Tip: Always keep your documents updated and enable notifications on your banking or fintech app so you do not miss reminders for KYC renewal.

 Steps to Complete the KYC Form in India